-Please, don’t hesitate to contact me if you have any comments on my blog or my research, questions, offer of collaboration, or you just want to say “hello”… 🙂
+Please, don’t hesitate to contact me if you have any comments on my blog or my research, questions, offer of collaboration, or you simply want to say “hello”. 🙂

-I’m from Poland and I’ve published my papers as an independent researcher.
-Since June 2017, I’m employed at the Institute of Paleobiology, Polish Academy of Sciences, as a fossil preparator.
-I’m widely interested in paleobiology and I focus primarily on fossil feces (coprolites) and other trace fossils that represent food items that have entered the gastrointestinal tract (bromalites), such as gut contents and regurgitalites:
+I live in Poland.
+I’m currently employed at the Institute of Paleobiology, Polish Academy of Sciences, as a fossil preparator.
+I’m interested in paleobiology and particularly in paleoecology and evolutionary physiology.
+Most of my research focuses on coprolites (i.e. fossil feces) and other trace fossils that represent food items that have entered the gastrointestinal tract, such as gut contents and regurgitalites:

 – as a source of information about the digestive physiology of extinct animals [2,3,6] and their thermal physiologic evolution [e.g. 3]